TCA ALERTS!

 • Training, or willingness to complete training, in Crisis Prevention Instruction (CPI)

-• Willingness to learn about various disabilities that that interfere with learning, and strategies for assisting students to overcome these challenges and learn
+• Willingness to learn about various disabilities that interfere with learning, and strategies for assisting students to overcome these challenges and learn

-Focus Areas for the 2023-2024 School Year:
+Focus Areas for the 2025-2026 School Year:

 • Collaborating with general education and special education staff to know students, share concerns, share strategies, and plan for student success